The Desert Beckons: Lovely Sands, Dunes, Land Cruiser and Belly Dancing Girls

 A Thrill: The Beginning

 The UAE is one of the best places to visit in the world.
-It's a tranquil place and with all the mayhem around in other places, it's one place that is calm and serene.
-In short its a wonderful place to spend a holiday, more so in the months from September to April when the weather is salubrious and cold winds blow across the land.
+It's a tranquil place that is calm and serene.
+In short, it's a wonderful place to spend a holiday, more so in the months from September to April when the weather is salubrious and cold winds blow across the land.

 The first point concerns reaching the UAE.
-One can fly down to the main airports of the UAE at Dubai and Abu Dhabi from any corner of the world..
-There is a swank air terminus and the all-around infrastructure of transportation, roads, hotel, and markets match the best in the world.
+One can fly down to the main airports of the UAE in Dubai, Sharjah, and Abu Dhabi from any corner of the world.
+They are state of art air terminus with the best all-around infrastructure of transportation, roads, hotel, and markets that match the best in the world.
 The UAE has a rich cultural heritage and one can immerse himself imbibing this great culture for weeks on end.
-Obviously one will have to make a choice and in my view, the desert safari is something that will leave an imprint on a tourists mind for all time in his or her life.
+Obviously one will have to make a choice and in my view, the desert safari is something that will leave an imprint on a tourist's mind for all time in his or her life.

-The UAE has undulating mounds of sand dunes and as it lies on the edge of the Great Arabian desert has miles and miles of sand.
+The UAE has undulating mounds of sand dunes.
+It lies on the edge of the Great Arabian desert and has miles and miles of sand.
 The essence of a desert safari is to take the visitor through the sand dunes and give him or her a feel of what life is in the hinterland of this state.
 No visitor will want to miss a desert safari, which these days is conducted on 4 wheel drive SUVs.
 The most popular is the Toyota Land Cruiser.
-In days gone by these safari's were conducted on camels, the only animal that can survive in the desert.
+In days gone by these safari's were conducted on camels, a resilient animal that can survive in the desert.

 The Drive Through the Sand